NicolettaRadice/100-javascript-exercises/02. Simple Animation String/README.md

 Level: easy

-What I learnt: creating a changing text which looks like an animation, with the setInterval() function
+What I learnt: creating a changing text which looks like an animation with setInterval()